-Students holding specific Diplomas from the Nova Scotia Community College who are admitted to related professional undergraduate degree programs at Mount Saint Vincent University may be granted up to 50% of degree requirements as transfer credit.
+Students holding specific Diplomas from the Nova Scotia Community College who are admitted to related professional undergraduate degree programs at Mount Saint Vincent University may be granted up to 50 percent of degree requirements as transfer credit.
 Nova Scotia Community College and Mount Saint Vincent University have signed specific articulation agreements between the following Diplomas and Degrees.

-- The Diploma in Business Administration (NSCC) and the Bachelor of Business Administration (MSVU) - The Diploma in Tourism Management (NSCC) and the Bachelor of Tourism & Hospitality Management (MSVU)

-- The Diploma in Early Childhood Studies (NSCC) and the Bachelor of Applied Arts (Child & Youth Study) (MSVU) - The Diploma in Human Services (Concentration in Child & Youth) (NSCC) and the Bachelor of Applied Arts (Child & Youth Study) (MSVU) - The Diploma in Human Services (Concentration in Gerontology) (NSCC) and the Bachelor of Applied Arts (Family Studies & Gerontology) (MSVU)
+- The Diploma in Business Administration (NSCC) and the Bachelor of Business Administration (MSVU) - The Diploma in Tourism Management (NSCC) and the Bachelor of Tourism & Hospitality Management (MSVU) - The Diploma in Early Childhood Studies (NSCC) and the Bachelor of Applied Arts (Child & Youth Study) (MSVU) - The Diploma in Human Services (Concentration in Child & Youth) (NSCC) and the Bachelor of Applied Arts (Child & Youth Study) (MSVU)